• Share this on:

 Material

 In wooden salad sets, the type of wood is very important.
-It comes in a great variety of European and tropical species, such as ash, beech, oak, rubberwood, teak and olive wood.
+They come in a wide variety of European and tropical species, such as ash, beech, oak, rubberwood, teak and olive wood.
 Consumers enjoy the grain and colouration of the wood itself.
 The perceived value (rarity, origin) of the wood largely determines the price of the bowl.
 Handmade production and natural variations in the wood grain mean items may differ slightly.
 You should make the importer aware that deviations can occur and provide a bandwidth for this.

 Design

 A nice bowl and servers are a real eye-catcher on the table.
-Wooden salad sets, and especially bowls, are relatively undecorated to show the character of the wood as the main feature.
+Wooden salad sets — and especially the bowls — are relatively undecorated to show the character of the wood as the main feature.
 Design value also comes from the technical mastery in making the bowls and servers.
 For example, a hand-carved item from one piece of wood is generally more appreciated than veneer or laminated items.
 A combination of materials in one item can also take salad bowls and servers to higher price brackets.

 Bowls may deviate from standard sizes and play with height and diameter to change the look.
 Some taper more from a smaller base, others are rounder or more organic.
 Salad servers are generally more innovative in shape and form, deviating from the standard ‘spoon and fork’ shapes.